yannramusat/mawstats/README.md

 # mawstats
-This script computes some statistics related to the concept of minimal absent words "maws".
-Specially, it computes maws of factors of words.
+This script computes some statistics related to the concept of minimal absent words "maws", especially over maws of factors of words.

-This code uses the maw sofware [1] (accessible here: https://github.com/solonas13/maw) to compute the maws.
+This code uses the maw sofware [1] (accessible here: https://github.com/solonas13/maw) to compute maws.
 Before you install mawstats, make sure you already have maw on your computer.
 Then, follow instructions from file INSTALL.